ALM Model Validation: What you Should Know Right Now

-Also keep in mind that your ALM model validation process should be commensurate with the size, complexity and level of risk of your bank.
+Keep in mind that your ALM model validation process should be commensurate with the size, complexity and level of risk of your bank!

 One of the main things regulators will be looking at is the assumptions that are used in your ALM model.
 In the FDIC’s Supervisory Insights (Vol. 11, Issue 2), the FDIC states that “a systematic approach to developing common-sense assumptions for use in interest rate risk management systems is an important part of a bank’s strategic planning.”

 The use of unsupported or stale assumptions is one of the most common issues identified by examiners, Supervisory Insights adds.
 Common weaknesses found during regulatory review of assumptions include: